 Commercial property includes almost everything that is not residential, from offices to retail stores, to shopping malls and strip malls, to bars and nightclubs.
 Most professional offices are zoned commercial.

 Industrial zoning is for manufacturing and warehousing operations.

 Historic zoning is used for buildings with areas that have historic value.
 Many of these properties are designated as “historic landmarks” by the National Register of Historic Places.
 If you want to use one of these properties for a business, you will have to adhere to the requirements for changing and using these properties.

 These two zoning types regulate land used for farms and ranches, limiting the non-farm use.

-Very often artist will rent a commercial loft space and live in it.
-If a building is not zoned a combination work / live space, I would not recommend it.
-Educate your self about zoning in your area, ask for help.
+Very often artists will rent a commercial loft space and live in it.
+If a building is not zoned as a combination work / live space, I would not recommend it.
+Educate yourself about zoning in your area, ask for help.